Installing RevDeBug server

 You can check your license by navigating to the License page.
 Switch to

-Flight Recordertab and expand settings list (top right corner with gears icon)
+Flight Recordertab and expand the settings list (top right corner with gears icon)

-- Read name of the organization the license is issued to
+- Read the name of the organization the license is issued to

 - Check license validity dates